Skip to main content

 • CRON expression: Defines the frequency of execution.
 Windmill uses zslayton's cron expression parser.
 The syntax differs a bit from Unix.
 A low-code helper or a prompt with Windmill AI are available from Windmill.

-• Error Handler: Optional script to handle execution failures.
+• Error handler: Optional script to handle execution failures.

 • Recovery Handler: Optional script to handle recovery from errors.